How to get your SA302 Tax Calculation

 Tax Overview - an overview of your current tax payment status

-Yes, your accountant can serve as your representative and access the SA302 form on your behalf.
-Many accountants also employ commercial software capable of generating the SA302 Tax Calculation form.
+Yes, your accountant can serve as your representative and access the SA302 form and Tax Year Overview on your behalf.
+Many accountants also employ commercial software (such as Xero or QuickBooks) capable of generating the SA302 Tax Calculation form for you.

 You can typically download the form after filing your Self Assessment for the tax year, which runs from April 6th to April 5th.